Nuclear Weapons Policy Fund

 Carl Robichaud

-NUCLEAR WEAPONS POLICY PROGRAMME DIRECTOR
+NUCLEAR WEAPONS POLICY PROGRAM DIRECTOR

-Carl leads Longview’s programme on nuclear weapons policy and co-manages Longview’s Nuclear Weapons Policy Fund.
-For more than a decade, Carl led grantmaking in nuclear security at the Carnegie Corporation of New York, a philanthropic fund which grants over $30 million annually to strengthen international peace and security.
+Carl leads Longview’s program on nuclear weapons policy and co-manages Longview’s Nuclear Weapons Policy Fund.
+For more than a decade, Carl led grantmaking in nuclear security at the Carnegie Corporation of New York, a philanthropic fund that grants over $30 million annually to strengthen international peace and security.
 Carl previously worked with The Century Foundation and the Global Security Institute, where his extensive research spanned arms control, international security policy, and nonproliferation.

 Nuclear Weapons Policy Fund